Finlay-Mitchell/FinBot/README.md

 # Other notes
 Thomas is a walking talking God.

-The YouTube searching alogrithm is in development still.
+The YouTube searching algorithm is in development still.
 It should work completely fine without any/many miss-named videos.
 This also requires ffmpeg to run for python and C#, and opus/libsodum for C#

+#ToDo:
+ - Add a dictionary for the first few hundred guild Ids to potentially reduce time taken to execute command, this being because a dictionary is faster than reading from a MongoDB database - impact on non-stored guilds is negligible.
+ - Contain the MySql connection string as done with the MongoDB connection string.
+ - Redesign poll database implementation.